Biden waiving ethanol rule to try and help lower gasoline prices - NewsBreak

 Senior Biden administration officials said the move will save drivers an average of 10 cents per gallon at 2,300 gas stations.
 Industry groups say most of those stations are in the Midwest and the South, including Texas.

 Biden is to announce the move at a biofuel company in Menlo, west of Des Moines.
-Iowa is the country’s largest producer of corn, key to producing ethanol.Reports of stalking linked to AirTags often follow pattern
+Iowa is the country’s largest producer of corn, key to producing ethanol.New information about gas relief plan raises questions

 The waiver is another effort to help ease global energy markets that have been rocked since Russia invaded Ukraine .
 Last month, the president announced the U.S. will release 1 million barrels of oil per day from the nation’s strategic petroleum reserve over the next six months.
 His administration said that has helped to slightly reduce gas prices lately, after they climbed to an average of about $4.23 a gallon by the end of March, compared with $2.87 at the same time a year ago, according to AAA.